 “Every year, Oregon spends more and more on education – and every year, Oregon schools continue to fail.
 Money isn’t the problem.
 The educational system itself is the problem, and it needs to be changed.” – Sam Carpenter

-As of 2016, Oregon has the third worst high school graduation rate in the nation – ahead of only Nevada and New Mexico.
+In 2017, Oregon had the third worst high school graduation rate in the nation – ahead of only Nevada and New Mexico.
 A quarter of Oregon high school students do not graduate.
 In comparison, only 9% of Iowa students do not graduate.
 In addition, Oregon students lag in test scores and preparation for college and the workforce.

 Governor Kate Brown has referred to the state’s low graduation rate as “dismal” and has attributed the low national ranking to the “under investment” in Oregon’s public schools.
 And yet, Oregon’s education spending has increased steadily.
 The $8.2 billion for education in the 2017-2019 Oregon budget is the single largest expenditure of state funds – and doesn’t even take into account the additional funding from federal grants and local taxation.
 Oregon schools receive almost as much federal and local funding as they do state funding.
 All told, Oregon schools last budget received over $13,000 per student – above the national average – and that’s before this year’s spending increases.
 But only about half of that spending makes it into classrooms.